yilmazbingo/svelte-redis/NOTES/software_architecture/tech-stack/readme.md

 - serch is fast because you can have index on each column.
 - sharding for scalability. it is optional, you can swithc off
 - Master-slave replication with default async. so it is eventual consistent
+- in mongodb we have collections not tables.

 ## ANALYTICS